wala/graph4code/README.md

      `./bin/elasticsearch`

      Elastic search now starts with a bunch of security features enabled.
 Make sure to find the elastic search user password in its display when you start: `Password for the elastic user (reset with `bin/elasticsearch-reset-password -u elastic`):<password>`.
-Export the password as an environment variable.  `EXPORT ES_PASSWORD=<password>`
+Export the password as an environment variable.  `export ES_PASSWORD=<password>`

  2. Run `python generate_top_modules.py <DIR containing all analysis output>/*.json <OUTPUT_TOP_MODULES_PATH> <number for top K modules by count>`.
  3. From the scripts dir, run: `sh inspect_modules_for_docstrings.sh <OUTPUT_TOP_MODULES_PATH> <OUTPUT_TO_WRITE_EXTRACTED_DOCSTRINGS> <ANACONDA_HOME>`.